Kambriel Designer Biography

 Margaret Cho

-Various outfits commissioned for on-stage performances, awards galas, and personal use.
+Various outfits commissioned for on-stage performances, awards galas,

-You can see photos of Margaret Cho in our customer gallery.
+photos of Margaret Cho in our customer gallery.

-Film and Theatrical Costume Design
+and Theatrical Costume Design

-"Salome" by Oscar Wilde - Boston stage production
+"Salome" by Oscar Wilde - Boston

 "Hamlet" - Rebel Shakespeare Company